zvodd/sourcegraph/doc/admin/install/kubernetes/overlays.md

 This overlay adds a namespace declaration to all the manifests.

+1. Create a new branch for the customizations from the current release branch

+    ```
+    # EXAMPLE
+    git checkout 3.26
+    git checkout -b 3.26-kustomize
+    ```

-1. Change the namespace by replacing `ns-sourcegraph` to name of your choice (`<EXAMPLE NAMESPACE>` in this example) in the [overlays/namespaced/kustomization.yaml](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/overlays/namespaced/kustomization.yaml) file.
+1. Change the namespace by replacing `ns-sourcegraph` to the name of your choice (`<EXAMPLE NAMESPACE>` in this example) in the
+[overlays/namespaced/kustomization.yaml](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/overlays/namespaced/kustomization.yaml) file.

-1. Execute this from the `root` directory of the repository to generate:
+1. Generate the overlay by running this command from the `root` directory:

     ```
     ./overlay-generate-cluster.sh namespaced generated-cluster